Saltar navegación

 All CDBG projects must meet a national objective and involve an eligible activity under the Housing and Community Development Act of 1974.
 National objectives are 1) benefiting Low- and Moderate-Income persons (LMI), 2) aid in the prevention or elimination of slums and blight, and 3) meet a need having a particular urgency (urgent need).

-All activities proposed in applications for the Regional Water Implementation Grant Program must meet the national objective of benefiting low- and moderate-income persons with a minimum of 51 percent LMI beneficiaries.
+All activities proposed in applications for the Regional Water Implementation Grant Program must meet the national objective of benefiting low- and moderate-income persons with a minimum of 51% LMI beneficiaries.
 This can be accomplished either by using HUD census data or by completing an income-based survey.
 Applicants must receive CDBG approval before starting a survey and follow the approved income-based survey methodology.

 Criterios de selección